16.4 Environment of a Code Block

 When passing a table, you can treat specially the row, or the column, containing labels for the columns, or the rows, in the table.

 The ‘colnames’ header argument accepts ‘yes’, ‘no’, or ‘nil’ values.
 The default value is ‘nil’: if an input table has column names—because the second row is a horizontal rule—then Org removes the column names, processes the table, puts back the column names, and then writes the table to the results block.
-Using ‘yes’, Org does the same to the first row, even if the initial table does not contain any horizontal rule.
+Using ‘yes’, Org does the same to the first non-hline row, even if the initial table does not contain any horizontal rule.
 When set to ‘no’, Org does not pre-process column names at all.

 #+NAME: less-cols